1125.00P Financial Need Review Procedure

-- Exempt - through verification of benefits: (TANF, SNA, SNA non-cash benefits), SSI and/or SSDI, 1619b.
+- Exempt - through verification of benefits: (TANF, SNA, SNA non-cash benefits), SSI and/or SSDI and 1619b.
 No additional financial information is required beyond the documentation necessary to verify benefits;

-- Consumer Participation in the Cost of Services - when an individual is not Exempt and financial need based services are planned.
+- Participant Contribution in the Cost of Services - when an individual is not Exempt and financial need based services are planned.
 Financial information is used to determine if the individual has ‘Available Resources’ also known as a Spend Down if any.

-Note: Exempt and No Calculation classifications do not require a calculation of consumer participation in the cost of services.
+Note: Exempt and No Calculation classifications do not require a calculation of participant contribution in the cost of services.